Countly/countly-sdk-documentation/react_native_bridged/next.md

 </p>
 <h2>General Setup</h2>
 <p>
-  First, when setting up Push for the React Native (Bridge) SDK, select the push token mode.
+  First, when setting up Push for the React Native (Bridge) SDK (targeting iOS devices), set the push token mode.
 This allows you to choose either, test or production modes.
 Note that the push token mode should be set before initialization.
   Use the method below.
 </p>
-<pre>// create Countly config object<br>const countlyConfig = new CountlyConfig("https://try.count.ly", "YOUR_APP_KEY");
+<pre>// create Countly config object
+const countlyConfig = new CountlyConfig("https://try.count.ly", "YOUR_APP_KEY");
+countlyConfig.setPushTokenType(Countly.messagingMode.DEVELOPMENT);
-countlyConfig.pushTokenType(Countly.messagingMode.DEVELOPMENT, "Channel Name", "Channel Description"); // Set push token type
+// Set push token type NB: ONLY FOR iOS
+// Example values:
 // Countly.messagingMode.DEVELOPMENT
 // Countly.messagingMode.PRODUCTION
 // Countly.messagingMode.ADHOC
+countlyConfig.setPushNotificationChannelInformation("Channel Name", "Channel Description");
+// Method to set the push channel name and description.
+NB: ONLY FOR ANDROID countlyConfig.setPushNotificationAccentColor("#000000");
-await Countly.initWithConfig(countlyConfig); // Initialize the countly SDK with config.
+// Set notification accent color.
+NB: ONLY FOR ANDROID await Countly.initWithConfig(countlyConfig); // Initialize the countly SDK with config.
 </pre>
 <p>